pyratebeard/pyratebeard.github.io/_posts/2017-07-18-raspberry-pi-vpn.md

 ```
 Save and exit your text editor.

 Now we need to set up the firewall.
 Firewall configuration on Linux is a sore subject for a lot of people, especially when trying to use the `iptables` commands.
-To make life easier you can opt to use a tool such as `ufw` which makes configurating the rules really easy.
+To make life easier you can opt to use a tool such as `ufw` which makes configuring the rules really easy.
 My guide will use the `iptables` commands because the only way to learn is by doing!

 Forward IPv4 traffic
 ```